alvr-org/ALVR/README.md

 ## Usage

 - Open `ALVR Launcher.exe` (ALVR dashboard).
 The first time a setup wizard will guide you through the installation.
+Oculus Go users should import the `oculus_go_preset.json` found the in the installation folder.
 - Launch ALVR on your headset.
 While the headset screen is on, click `Trust` next to the client entry (on the PC) to start streaming.
 - To change settings, open the dashboard on the headset with a long press of the menu button (on the left controller), change what you want and then press `Restart SteamVR`.
 The current playing game could shutdown so any unsaved progress could be lost.
 - To shutdown ALVR you need to close both the ALVR dashboard on PC and SteamVR.